jdanielle12/ai-case-study/README.md

-# ai-case-study
-A personal case study of how AI is affecting the medical field.

 # AI in Medicine

-Caption Health, Inc.
+## Caption Health, Inc.
-Founded November 12, 2013 by Charles Cadieu & Kilian Koepsell
+### Founded November 12, 2013 by Charles Cadieu & Kilian Koepsell

 When Caption Health, Inc. was first founded, it was the first and only AI-guided ultrasound technology.
 According to [https://captionhealth.com], “Our vision is to move specialty diagnostics and decision making to the point of care for every patient exam.
 We are delivering AI systems that empower healthcare providers with new capabilities to acquire and interpret ultrasound exams.”.